arifgarayev/arifgarayev/README.md

-Hi there 👋 I'm Arif Garayev, with over 4 years of Software Engineering experience at companies like [ACM](https://www.acm.org/) and [Bolt.eu](https://bolt.eu)
+Hi there 👋 I'm Arif Garayev, a Senior Software Engineer with over 6 years of experience specializing in backend development, cloud architectures, and microservices design.
+I have worked across multiple domains, including HealthTech, E-commerce, Blockchain, Enterprise Software, ClimateTech, EnergyTech, contributing to the design and implementation of scalable, high-performance, and resilient systems.

-My Software Engineering experience lies in implementing scalable distributed systems with high performance.
-I have a strong foundation in Data Structures and Algorithms by developing optimized code focusing to reduce complexity.

 Please find me on [LinkedIn](https://www.linkedin.com/in/garayevarif/) for a more detailed description of my experience, education and certification.
 Do not hesitate, to get in touch with me via email at [garayevarif@gmail.com](mailto:garayevarif@gmail.com)